 Girls who are not taking Theology A Level still continue with two terms of Religious Studies in the Sixth Form.
 This course involves the discussion of current affairs, and the role of religion in society, and is supported by a series of lectures by outside speakers.

 Beyond the classroom

+Year 7 girls go on a trip to see The Life of Christ at Wintershall.
 In Year 8, as part of their study of other religions, all the girls go on a day trip to the Jewish Museum in London.
-In Year 11, we host a revision conference at school.
+We regularly host a revision conference at school.
 This is a whole day event involving seminars and workshops that explore elements of the GCSE course, while also providing a flavour of A Level-style discussion.
 Sixth Form pupils attend conferences in London and Oxford.
 In addition, the Theology Society shares its enjoyment of books and films, and also provides a discussion forum for the exploration of topics outside the exam syllabus.
 There is also an annual discussion group with Eton College, which involves the exploration of texts such as Plato’s Symposium and Montaigne’s An Apology for Raymond Sebond.

 The Religious Studies department also plays a major role in organising and helping to run the year group retreats which take place throughout the year.
 They also support Year 10 with their preparations for Confirmation.